Nagaland to review reservation policy after census: CM | Law-Order

 - India

-Nagaland Chief Minister Neiphiu Rio on Tuesday said that the state cabinet has decided to review the job reservation policy after the completion of the census.
+Nagaland Chief Minister Neiphiu Rio has said that the state cabinet has decided to review the job reservation policy after the completion of the census.

-The chief minister made the statement in the assembly while replying to NDPP MLA Yitachu's request to provide reservation in technical posts to backward tribes.
+The chief minister made the statement in the assembly on Tuesday while replying to NDPP MLA Yitachu's request to provide reservation in technical posts to backward tribes.

 Rio said the MLA's concern has been noted and it will be examined in due course of time.